-Table 6-2 Framework Monitoring Plan
+Table 7-2 Framework Monitoring Plan

 MONITORING PLAN What (Is the parameter to be monitored?)
 Where (Is the parameter to be monitored?)
 How (Is the parameter to be monitored?)
 When (Define the frequency / or continuous?)
 Why (Is the parameter being monitored?)
 Cost (if not included in project budget) Who (Is responsible for monitoring?)
-Construction Air quality - PM 10 PM {2.5} Site boundary Air filters or dust collectors Weekly during site preparation activities Dust from vehicles and earthworks To be determined by the EPC EPC Air Quality - Exhausts Equipment exhausts Visual inspection of the smoke (follow testing equipment specifications for use) Daily Inspections If there is visible dark smoke, the equipment will be sent for maintenance or replaced Not applicable EPC/ Subcontractors Air Quality - Exhausts Vehicles entering to the site Visual inspection of the smoke (follow testing equipment specifications for use) Always If there is visible dark smoke, the vehicles will not enter the site Not applicable EPC/ Subcontractors Noise Inside the Project Site and at Sensitive Receptors (if any) Standard noise monitoring methodology, as described in the baseline monitoring survey.
-Weekly during site preparation and construction of foundations.
-Monthly during the rest of construction.
-Construction activities increase noise levels (nuisance, disturb fauna, work hazard) To be covered by the EPC (indicative cost noise meter 2000-5000 MD) EPC Waste management - - Waste log quantities and types of solid waste reuse, recycling and disposal.
-Include an indication if solid waste disposal has met intended construction phase recycling, recovery Bi-weekly Monitor compliance with waste management targets Not applicable EPC / subcontractors
+SESAI - Baseline Monitoring SESAI monitoring- Air Quality - PM 10 , PM {2.5} As specified in vol.2 of the SESAIA As specified in vol.2 of the SESAIA November 2016 Establish baseline for the SESAIA Conducted & Paid 5 Capitals - Phenixa SESAI monitoring- Air Quality - Dust November 2016 Establish baseline for the SESAIA Conducted & Paid 5 Capitals - Phenixa SESAI monitoring- Noise November 2016 Establish baseline for the SESAIA Conducted & Paid 5 Capitals - Phenixa SESAI monitoring- Soil November 2016 Establish baseline for the SESAIA Conducted & Paid 5 Capitals - Phenixa Construction Air quality - PM 10 PM {2.5} Site boundary Air filters or dust collectors Weekly during site preparation activities Dust from vehicles and earthworks To be determined by the EPC EPC Air Quality - Exhausts Equipment exhausts Visual inspection of the smoke (follow testing equipment specifications for use) Daily Inspections If there is visible dark smoke, the equipment will be sent for maintenance or replaced Not applicable EPC/ Subcontractors Air Quality - Exhausts Vehicles entering to the site Visual inspection of the smoke (follow testing equipment specifications for use) Always If there is visible dark smoke, the vehicles will not enter the site Not applicable EPC/ Subcontractors Noise Inside the Project Site Standard noise monitoring methodology, as described in the Weekly during construction foundations.
+Monthly Construction activities increase noise levels To be covered by the EPC (indicative cost EPC